 Want to make money doing something you love?
-Here, San Diego, CA teacher Maegan W. shares her tips for making your drumming a career — or, if nothing else, a lucrative side job…
+Here, San Diego, CA teacher Lucas W. shares his tips for making drumming a career with 6 practical drumming gigs…

-Not anymore, though.
-I made a decision that I would no longer settle for playing for free drinks or gas money.
 I made it my mission to find all the ways I could to get paid for playing the drums.
-I am fully self-supported through the money I make playing, teaching, and writing about drums, and I even wrote a book that became a #1 Best Seller called “Drum and Grow Rich” — so I guess you could say I am qualified to give you some helpful pointers on the subject.
+I am fully self-supported through the money I make playing, teaching, and writing about drums.
+I even wrote a book that became a #1 Best Seller called “Drum and Grow Rich” — so I guess you could say I am qualified to give you some helpful pointers on the subject.

 2) Online Lessons